emmanuelperotto/locks-and-concurrency/README.md

      vus_max........................: 300    min=300      max=300

 # Optimized-transfer
-Optimized queries to guarantee data integrity and to avoid deadlocks
+Optimized queries to guarantee data integrity and to avoid deadlocks with high throughput and low latency

 ```sql
 BEGIN